puttyq/mim.azureb2b.managementagent/README.md

 # Microsoft AzureAD B2B Guest Synchronization Management Agent for MIM
 A Granfeldt PowerShell management agent for FIM/MIM

-The following project provides a complete implementation of the [Granfeldt PSMA](https://github.com/sorengranfeldt/psma) in order to facilitate Microsoft Azure Active Directory (AzureAD) intergraton, perticularly for the purpose of enabling Microsoft Azure B2B (Azure B2B) synchronization between tenants.
+This project provides a complete MIM implementation of the [Granfeldt PSMA](https://github.com/sorengranfeldt/psma) to facilitate Microsoft Azure Active Directory (AzureAD) intergraton, perticularly for the purpose of enabling Microsoft Azure B2B (Azure B2B) synchronization between tenants taht requires the users to show up in the Exchange GAL.
 The management agent was born out of the need to establish Azure B2B guest provisioning to multiple forests which also included the usage of Azure B2B guest accounts within the Microsoft Exchange Online GAL (Global Address List).

-Options to accomplish this includes using the Microsoft Azure Graph API Management Agent (preview at the time of writing this document), but this had some pronounced limitations.
+Options to accomplish this includes using the Microsoft Azure Graph API Management Agent (preview at the time of writing this document), but this had some limitations.
 Examples included:
 * limited support for the complete AzureADUser attribute set (e.g. proxyAddresses)
-* restrictions on the ability to write to certain attributes
+* restrictions on the ability to write to certain attributes (e.g. proxyAddresses)
 * flexibility in creating a solution using one management agent (since other options needed to be added to create a complete solution)

 Due to these reasons the choice was made to persue a complete PowerShell-based implementation using the Granfeldt [Granfeldt PSMA](https://github.com/sorengranfeldt/psma) due to great flexibility and a stable interface with MIM.

 ## Azure Active Directory Attribute Supported